rocjs/roc-package-web-app-react/GUIDE.md

 --build-reducers    The reducers to use if no entry file is given, will use default entry files internally.
 ```

-This file must have the reducer functions as named exports.
+This file must have the reducer functions as **named exports**.
 The export name will be used as the key in the Redux store.

 If you answered `Y` to include a Redux demo in your app you can view this file in your project which exports reducers: `src/redux/reducers.js`.